pachyderm/pachyderm/doc/docs/master/how-tos/s3gateway.md

 secret key to the same value.
 They are both the Pachyderm auth token used to issue the relevant PFS calls.

-If auth is not enabled on the Pachyderm cluster, you can use empty credentials or any non-empty credentials, even if they do not exist.
+If auth is not enabled on the Pachyderm cluster, access credentials are ignored.
+You can not pass an authorization header, or if you do, any values for the access and secret keys are ignored.

 ## Buckets